DAMAC appoints former HSBC executive to speed up UK and Europe expansion

-DUBAI Dubai's DAMAC Properties (DAMAC.DU) said its international arm has hired a former HSBC (HSBA.L) executive to speed up its expansion in the United Kingdom and Europe.
+DUBAI (Reuters) - Dubai's DAMAC Properties (DAMAC.DU) said its international arm has hired a former HSBC (HSBA.L) executive to speed up its expansion in the United Kingdom and Europe.

 Richard Choi, former HSBC Head of EMEA and Americas Real Estate, has been appointed as DAMAC International's London-based Senior Vice President of Business Development, the developer said in a statement on Tuesday.